RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 VCC is always fully written; there are no partial mask updates.

-    **Note**

-    VCC physically resides in the SGPR register file, so when an instruction sources VCC, that counts against the limit on the total number of SGPRs that can be sourced for a given instruction.
+..
+Note:: VCC physically resides in the SGPR register file, so when an instruction sources VCC, that counts against the limit on the total number of SGPRs that can be sourced for a given instruction.
 VCC physically resides in the highest two user SGPRs.

 **Shader Hazard with VCC** The user/compiler must prevent a scalar-ALU write to the SGPR holding VCC, immediately followed by a conditional